Colorectal Cancer - Care & Treatment

 Colonic diverticula are little out-pouchings or sacs in the bowel lining that occur when the lining gets pushed through weak spots in the muscle of the bowel wall.
 They usually occur in the sigmoid colon, where the large bowel exerts the highest pressure.

-Diverticular disease is very common in Western societies and almost all people have these little sacs on the bowel if they live long enough.
-This rarely causes symptoms unless one of the sacs gets blocked and infected.
+Diverticular disease is very common in Western societies and may be due to low-fiber Western diets.
+Diverticula rarely cause symptoms unless one of the sacs gets blocked and infected.
 This occurs in about 10% of people with diverticula and is termed diverticulitis.
-Occasionally, bleeding will occur from the area of this weakness.
+Occasionally, bleeding will occur in this area.

 Surgery is needed in about half the patients who have complications of their diverticula.